 - future blog applications

-- code.google.com/apis/socialgraph – learn more about the social graph
+- developers.google.com/apis/socialgraph – learn more about the social graph

 Next up is Amanda Watlington.